skilledwolf/LatticeQM.jl/README.md

 This is a development repository for julia package that deals with lattice structures and tight-binding models.

-To get started, check out the notebooks in the folder `tutorial`.
+To get started, check out the notebooks in the folder `extra/tutorial`.
 If you want to know more, get in touch with me.

 ## Quickstart with docker